[Book Review] How Do I Sexy? By Mx Nillin Lore

 What Does Inclusive Sex Toy Design for the LGBTQ+ Community Look Like?

 There are so many reasons I cringe when I see phrases like “best ever sex toy for women!” and “orgasm guaranteed!” in sex toy marketing copy.
-The main one, though, is that sex – and bodies – simply do not work that way.
+The main one, though, is that sex—and bodies—simply do not work that way.
 We’re all different.
 Our bodies, minds, and relationships have diverse needs.
-This means that it is absolutely impossible to create a toy that will work for everyone or to guarantee that a product will work for any particular individual.
+This means that it is absolutely impossible to design a sex toy that will work for everyone or to guarantee that a product will work for any particular individual.

 With that in mind, let’s look at a few different ways that sex toy design can become more inclusive for the LGBTQ+ community.
 Hint: I love colourful Pride-themed things as much as anyone, but this issue is much more complicated than just slapping a rainbow on something during the month of June.